Cardinal George Pell leaves prison after High Court quashes abuse convictions | The New Daily

 Ballarat Bishop Paul Bird said the case had divided opinions in legal circles and the general community, and particularly in his diocese because of Cardinal Pell’s early connections there.

-“Now that the highest court in the land has given a judgement, I hope this will bring some sense of resolution to all those affected by the proceedings,” Bishop Bird said on Tuesday.
+“Now that the highest court in the land has given a judgment, I hope this will bring some sense of resolution to all those affected by the proceedings,” Bishop Bird said.

 “The whole process of trials and appeals has been distressing, most immediately for those directly involved in the court proceedings but also for others in the community, including victims and survivors of abuse and their families.”